rocketgeek/rocketgeek-custom-login/README.md

-# RocketGeek Custom Login (Dark)
+# RocketGeek Custom Login
-RocketGeek Custom Login (Dark) is a simple WordPress example plugin that creates a custom login screen.
+RocketGeek Custom Login is a simple WordPress example plugin that creates a custom login screen.

 ## Assumptions
 - This is a custom plugin and is not intended for general distribution.